 One thing that I loved about living in Södermalm was the easy access to city lookouts.
 Taking a walk around to these different viewpoints are a great way to get some exercise and a chance to see the city away from the business of the streets.

-My personal favorite is the Kinnarviksberget (tip: on Google Maps this is spelled with an “S” at the beginning) viewpoint.
-Kinnarviksberget is beautiful anytime of the year, just be aware that during the colder months it is quite windy (I learned this the hard way).
+My personal favorite is the Skinnarviksberget viewpoint.
+Skinnarviksberget is beautiful anytime of the year, just be aware that during the colder months it is quite windy (I learned this the hard way).
 On a beautiful sunny day, it’s the perfect place to have fika with a friend and people watch from this popular vantage point.

-Some of the other beautiful viewpoints to take advantage of are Katarinahissen, or the Katarina Lift, which is a viewing deck that has a special view of Stockholm’s Old Town (‘Gamla Stan’), and Monteliusvägen, which is a street in Södermalm that has views of City Hall, Gamla Stan, and Norrmalm, among other unique sites.
+Another beautiful viewpoint to take advantage of is Katarinahissen, or the Katarina Lift, which is a viewing deck that has a special view of Stockholm’s Old Town (‘Gamla Stan’.
+The lift is currently closed due to the Slussen construction, though one can still enjoy the dramatic views by taking the stairs up.
+If you’re looking for a lovely walk and vista, try the pathway on Monteliusvägen.
+This Södermalm street has views of City Hall, Gamla Stan, and Norrmalm, among other unique sites.

 DIS housing in Södermalm is also a short walk away from a waterfront path called Söder Mälarstrand.
 It’s the perfect path for running, walking, and taking in some sun and views of the city.
 You can see beautiful sunsets that light up the skyline if you walk this path in the evening.
 You can also find different docked boats and houseboats where visitors can read informational plaques about the history of each boat.

 Cafés and Fika:

 I was quite an avid fika participant during my time as a student in Stockholm, so I am always excited when I find a new coffee shop where I can relax, read, and do work.